 Driver assist technology has saved numerous lives already – NHTSA estimated that ESC saved over 2000 lives in a three-year period.
 The arguments against AVT (besides the liability discussed above) focus on the cultural aspect of owning and driving cars, especially in the United States.
 But humans adapt, especially when the technology is beneficial.

 Can you imagine (never mind remember) a time before smart phones existed?
 How did we survive?
 Ride-sharing is now a thing.
 Uber and Flyt are a thing.
 Co-owning is a thing.
 So why can’t autonomous vehicles be a thing.
 I’m sure you have heard by now the prediction that if you have a child under the age of five, they will never learn to drive a car.
 Notice, it’s not that they won’t need to learn how to drive a car, it’s that they won’t learn.
 They will not need to.
+It is unknown whether you’ll still need to get cheap auto insurance in VA for a driverless car, but until then, you are definitely going to need it for your current car.

 Now I’m sure you will tell me there are parameters – urban vs. rural, etc. But the point Smith and others make is that our current perspective, knowledge and laws, are not what may be needed for the future – our future and the future of our clients and children.
 So if these technologies change everything, then it seems logical that they will also change society’s expectations and cultural norms, and with those, the law itself.